rkalis/ethroulette/README.md

 ## Local Installation
 ### Prerequisites
 We need truffle to compile, migrate and test the smart contracts.
 We need Ganache to run a local development blockchain instance.
 We need ethereum-bridge to simulate Oraclize functionality within the local Ganache instance.
-We assume that things like git, npm, etc. are already installed as well.
+We assume that things like git, npm, yarn, etc. are already installed as well.
 ```bash
 sudo apt install build-essential -y
 npm install -g ethereum-bridge truffle ganache-cli